6. Brownfield Land Register

 - residential development of the land is achievable within 15 years

-We have published our brownfield land register (CSV 25Kb) and it identifies land with the potential to accommodate net additional dwellings across the borough.
+We have published our brownfield land register and it identifies land with the potential to accommodate net additional dwellings across the borough.
 The government requires that the register is published as a CSV file.

 Stockport’s Brownfield Land Register December 2017 is licensed under the Open Government Licence 3.0.